 Has anyone else noticed that more and more Americans are unhappy?
-According to WalframAlpha 1 in 164, or just over 2.5 million Americans are diagnosed with depression every year.
-Also according to the same source, the US average age for depression is 44 for males and 47 for females.
+According to WolframAlpha, 1 in 164, or just over 2.5 million Americans are diagnosed with depression every year.
+Also, according to the same source, the US average age for depression is 44 for males and 47 for females.
 There doesn’t seem to be a correlation of age, weight, and height to depression either.

-I watch a lot of travel and food shows so when I discovered Anthony Bourdain’s show No Reservations I was instantly hooked.
-I saw him at a Phoenix airport a few years ago and he gave me a cool “yeah I know you know me” look.
-In one particular episode he travels to an extremely remote African Zarwulugbo Village that rarely gets visitors from the “outside world”.
+I watch a lot of travel and food shows, so when I discovered Anthony Bourdain’s show No Reservations, I was instantly hooked.
+I saw him at a Phoenix airport a few years ago, and he gave me a cool “yeah, I know you know me” look.
+In one particular episode, he travels to an extremely remote African Zarwulugbo Village that rarely gets visitors from the “outside world”.
 The very first thing that struck me was how happy the African tribe was despite the material possessions we have learned to cherish here in the Western World.
-They don’t have fancy houses, they live in huts with thatch roofs, the don’t have cars, or stoves, or any modern day amenities.
+They don’t have fancy houses, they live in huts with thatch roofs, they don’t have cars, or stoves, or any modern-day amenities.
 What they do have is happiness.
-All the kids and adults alike had huge grins and maybe it was just for the cameras but to me they seemed genuinely happy.
+All the kids and adults alike had huge grins, and maybe it was just for the cameras, but to me, they seemed genuinely happy.
 When was the last time you heard about a villager that was depressed?
-Granted not too many of us have traveled to remote villages to see these things for ourselves so many of us get our first glimpse of other nations through television.
+Granted, not too many of us have traveled to remote villages to see these things for ourselves, so many of us get our first glimpse of other nations through television.

-If you stop and think about it, if you are over 30 years old when have you been the most happy?
-For many of us it is when we had minimal material possessions and minimal responsibilities.
+If you stop and think about it, if you are over 30 years old, when have you been the happiest?
+For many of us, it is when we had minimal material possessions and minimal responsibilities.
 As material possessions grow, so do the responsibilities and some may argue that causes people to feel trapped, isolated, and maybe even depressed or sad.

 What is it that makes people happy?
 It doesn’t appear to have too much to do with race, although those with “mixed” race do have a higher percentage of depression in the US.